jchapman63/neo-gkmn/dev-log.md

 ### 11-24-24
 Goal:
 ~~ - Refactor channel logic into a battle service, handler should not deal with concurrency ~~
-- implement priority queue decision making when a player takes a turn
+- implement priority queue decision making when a player takes a turn - WIP
+- TODO: Fix pqeue typing error.
+The "Item" type does not match BattleMon.

 change of direction.
 I think I need to focus on better abstractions and data availability/locality.
 For example, when a battle happens, I should fetch everything I need for that battle out of the database and store that in the active battle.

 I refactored the battle struct so that it makes use of maps of all data by id of the item.
 This lets me quickly access monsters, move, etc

+DO NOT START ANYTHING NEW UNTIL YOU FIX PQUEUE

+### 11-29-24
+- Work on PQUEUE
+    - battle tests with mockery
+- Think about battle client

+### 12-1-24
+- Used mockery to create Querier mocks
+- TODO: Finish up stat and movemap tests and then work on PQUEUE bug